P vs NP and its application to zero knowledge proofs

 This class of problems has been researched extensively, yet no efficient algorithm to solve them has been discovered.
 Many researchers believe no efficient algorithm to solve these problems exists at all.
 If an efficient solution to these problems could be discovered, it would also be possible to reuse the algorithm to break all modern encryption and fundamentally alter computing as we know it.

 Despite significant incentives for finding efficient solutions to these problems, evidence suggests such solutions likely do not exist.
-These problems are so challenging you cannot provide easily verifiable proof (witness) even if you solve them correctly.
+These problems are so challenging that you cannot provide easily verifiable proof (witness) even if you solve them correctly.

 PSPACE Example 1: Finding the optimal Chess move